SteffeyDev/react-native-popover-view/README.md

 ## <a name="upgrading" />Upgrading from 0.5.x

 Version 0.6 brought some large changes, increasing efficiency, stability, and flexibility.
-For React Navigation users, there is a new required prop, `showInPopover`, that you must pass to `PopoverStackNavigator` if you want to specify when to show stack views in a Popover.
+For React Navigation users, there is a new prop, `showInPopover`, that you might want to pass to `PopoverStackNavigator` if you want to customize when to show stack views in a Popover.
 This replaces `PopoverNavigation.shouldShowInPopover`.
 See the new [setup](#setup) instructions below for details.

 ## <a name="demo"/>Demo App